 On April 16, 2009, President Obama announced a new vision for developing high-speed passenger rail in America.
 The vision called for a collaborative effort among the Federal Government, States, railroads, and other key stakeholders to help transform America's transportation system through the creation of a national network of high-speed rail corridors.
 To achieve this vision, the Federal Railroad Administration (FRA) launched the High-Speed Intercity Passenger Rail (HSIPR) Program in June 2009 as part of the American Recovery and Reinvestment Act (ARRA).
 On January 28, 2010, Illinois was selected for a $1.2 billion federal award to bring high-speed passenger rail service to Illinois by 2015-2017.
 In addition to the ARRA funding, the Illinois Capitol Bill has appropriated $400 million for high-speed rail.
+View the applications

 On April 4, 2011, the Illinois Department of Transportation (IDOT) submitted applications to the Federal Railroad Administration for additional HSIPR Program funding.
-View the applications

 On October 28, 2011, IDOT submitted an application to the United States Department of Transportation for program funding for fencing and intersection improvements through the Transportation Investment Generating Economic Recovery, or “TIGER Discretionary Grant” application process.
-View the application

 On March 19, 2012, IDOT submitted an application to the United States Department of Transportation for program funding for fencing, road and grade crossing enhancements, and passenger grade separation at Normal Station through the "TIGER Discretionary Grant" application process.
-View the application

 In June 2009, FRA released guidance on implementing the vision for developing high-speed and intercity passenger rail projects under the ARRA.